 From the World Heritage inscription:

 Kalwaria Zebrzydowska is an exceptional cultural monument in which the natural landscape was used as the setting for a symbolic representation in the form of chapels and avenues of the events of the Passion of Christ.
 The result is a cultural landscape of great beauty and spiritual quality in which natural and man-made elements combine in a harmonious manner.
-The Counter Reformation in the late 16th century led to a flowering in the creation of Calvaries in Europe.
+The Counter-Reformation in the late 16th century led to a flowering in the creation of Calvaries in Europe.
 Kalwaria Zebrzydowska is an outstanding example of this type of large-scale landscape design, which incorporates natural beauty with spiritual objectives and the principles of Baroque park design.

-The official name of this site is: Kalwaria Zebrzydowska: the Mannerist Architectural and Park Landscape Complex and Pilgrimage Park.
+The official name of this site is Kalwaria Zebrzydowska: the Mannerist Architectural and Park Landscape Complex and Pilgrimage Park.
 I think that just might be the longest name of any World Heritage site on Earth.

-Nonetheless, this is a popular pilgrimage site for Polish people and there is quite a bit both inside and outside the main cathedral devoted to the visits of Pope John Paul II, both as a boy, a bishop and pope.
+Nonetheless, this is a popular pilgrimage site for Polish people and there is quite a bit both inside and outside the main cathedral devoted to the visits of Pope John Paul II, both as a boy, a bishop, and pope.
 You can see a statue of him in the photo above.

 I went in early March, but I got the strong impression that the site is much busier in the summer.
-There were very few people there when I visited, yet there parking spaces for large coach buses, a restaurant and large bookstore.
+There were very few people there when I visited, yet there parking spaces for large coach buses, a restaurant, and a large bookstore.
 Almost nothing here was in English, which indicates that the site is primarily of interest to Poles.